Finnoy Travel - Travel Stories and Reviews

 What are the seats like in Finnair narrowbody business class?

 They are just regular seats.
-If the aircraft has a 3+3 layout, the adjacent seat will be free.
+The adjacent seat will be free if the aircraft has a 3+3 layout.

 Is Wi-Fi free for Finnair Business Class passengers?